zio/zio-nio/docs/essentials/files.md

 ## Basic operations

-Opening file for given path (with no additional open attributes) returns a `ZManaged` instance on which we're running the intended operations. `ZManaged` makes sure that the channel gets closed afterwards:
+Opening a file for a given path (with no additional open attributes) returns a `ZManaged` instance on which we're running the intended operations. `ZManaged` makes sure that the channel gets closed afterwards:

 ```scala mdoc:silent
 val path = Path("file.txt")